 Tips for Having a Roth IRA

-• Understanding whether pre- or post-tax retirement contributions are optimal can be difficult.
-Your financial situation is unique and you’ll need to account for every aspect of your circumstances to understand if a Roth IRA is best for you.
-Fortunately, a financial advisor can help you make sense of your options.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+- Understanding pre- and post-tax retirement contributions can be difficult and complex.
+A financial advisor can help though, and finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• As mentioned, the Roth IRA is just one of many retirement plans available.
-You can read more about the best retirement plan types to pick one that suits you.
+- As mentioned, the Roth IRA is just one of many retirement plans available.
+You can read more about retirement plan types to learn more.

 Photo credit: ©iStock.com/SDI Productions, ©iStock.com/jygallery, ©iStock.com/Spotmatik